bdaralan/BDUIKnit/README.md

 - Open your project in Xcode
 - Go to `File > Swift Packages > Add Package Dependency...`
-- Search for BDUIKnit and follow Xcode's installation dialog.
+- Search for `BDUIKnit` and follow Xcode's installation dialogs.

 ### Quick Introduction

 BDUIKnit follows **MVVM** design pattern; therefore, most **Views** will have their corresponding **View Models**.
 View models are either `class` or `struct`, so use the appropriate `@ObservedObject`, `@State`, or `@Binding` as needed.

 New to **MVVM**?
 Fear not.
-Try to read the below codes, if you can guess what they are doing, you are ready to use BDUIKnit.
+Try to read the below codes, if you can make sense of what they are doing, you are ready to use BDUIKnit.

 ``` Swift
 // create a view model that controls the tray view